aprilhong/bankchurn/README.md

 <img src="https://github.com/aprilhong/bankchurn/assets/78663820/8f0117e0-128f-4acc-a2cf-09c1f42824e5" width="400" >

-- The highest number of churned customers falls within the "Fair" credit rating category, with approximately 2646 customers.
+- The highest number of churned customers falls within the **Fair** credit rating category, with approximately 2646 customers.
 - Customers with "Very Poor" credit scores also show a significant churn rate, with roughly 520 customers leaving the company.
 - The number of churned customers drops for customers with higher credit ratings
-- Very Good has around 252 churned customers.
+  - **Very Good** has around 252 churned customers.
-- Excellent has the lowest churn with approximately 128 customers leaving.
+  - **Excellent** has the **lowest number of churned** customers at ~128

 The churn rate calculated for each rating group are as follows
-- Very Poor: 22.0%
+  - **Very Poor: 22.0%**
   - Fair: 20.6%
   - Good: 18.6%
   - Very Good: 20.6%
-- Excellent: 19.5%
+  - **Excellent: 19.5%**

-- Surprisingly, credit rating does not have a clear correlation with churn rate.
+Surprisingly, credit rating does not have a clear correlation with churn rate.
 - Although, customers with a Fair credit rating churned the most, it's 20.6% churn rate is very close to all those for other ratings.
 - Even the highest credit rating, Excellent, has a churn rate of 19.5%.
 - This suggests that customers with good credit scores are just as likely to churn as those with poor credit scores.